 There is a tendency to think of burnout as an individual problem, that can be solved by doing yoga, better breathing techniques, practicing resilience and the list goes on and on.
 But the evidence is mounting that by simply applying your very own ‘band-aid’ solutions to a fast-paced work environment can actually be detrimental to your health.
 Given the fact that ‘burnout’ is now officially recognized by the World Health Organization (WHO), the responsibility for managing it has shifted away from the individual and towards the organization.
 Leaders and managers beware, it’s about time you start building a burnout prevention strategy.

-The Emotional and Financial Toll
+The Emotional and Financial Toll of Burnout

-When Stanford researchers looked into how workplace stress affects health costs and mortality in the United States, their findings were incredible: a net spends of nearly $190 billion (close to 8% of healthcare cases) and nearly 120,000 deaths each year.
-Worldwide, 615 million suffer from depression and anxiety and, according to a recent WHO study, which roughly translates into an estimated $1 trillion loss in productivity levels.
+When Stanford researchers looked into how workplace stress affects health costs and mortality in the United States, their findings were incredible: a net spending of nearly $190 billion (close to 8% of healthcare cases) and nearly 120,000 deaths each year.
+Worldwide, 615 million suffer from depression and anxiety, and, according to a recent WHO study, which roughly translates into an estimated $1 trillion loss in productivity levels.

-If those statistics haven’t scared you yet, think about the fact that companies cannot afford healthcare plans for their employees, which ultimately leads to very high turnover, low productivity.
+If those statistics haven’t scared you yet, think about the fact that companies cannot afford healthcare plans for their employees, which ultimately leads to very high turnover and low productivity.
 In high-pressure companies, healthcare costs are 50% higher than in any other firm.
-A recent study done by the American Psychological Association (APA) has been revealed that burned-out employees are 2,6 times as likely to be looking for another job, 63% have a sick day and 23% have more chances of visiting the emergency room.
+A recent study done by the American Psychological Association (APA) has revealed that burned-out employees are 2,6 times as likely to be looking for another job, 63% have a sick day and 23% have more chances of visiting the emergency room.

-When experts still struggle to define burnout, how can we ask the managers and leaders to prevent it?
+When experts still struggle to define burnout, how can we ask managers and leaders to prevent it?

 It’s Not Me, It’s You